 In Bynum I lived next door to a professional storyteller, Louise Kessel.
 She'd have open studio tours.
 (She also makes woodblock prints!)
 I'd make Mom's Raw Apple Cake for it - and deviled eggs to die for....
 Every year I cooked more and more...
 I ended up running a catering business for a number of years!

 Louise also invented the Haw River Festival.
 I was recruited quickly!
-I had great time doing environmental education for 9 year olds!
+I had a great time doing environmental education for 9 year olds!
 I helped design volunteer handbooks and training, and did community outreach.
 I served on the Board for 3 years, one year as Vice President.
 It lives on!
 I think it's in it's 25th year.
 We changed a small corner of the world - one 4th grader at a time.
 I'm proud of that!

 About a fifteen years ago Louise convinced me to take her storytelling class.
 To no one's surprise, I was a natural born storyteller.
 Since then, I've worked at festivals and schools, cafes and coffee shops all over NC.
 I've done Story Slams at The Monti in Durham.
 (I love it and I always get third place!)
 I have told stories to 350 adults in a church.
 To 4 kids and a goat in a horse trailer in a sleet storm.
 And twice I've told a story while I was having surgery.
 When I tell a story I am reliving it.
 I go into it.
 Sometimes I come to and realize I've been standing in water for hours and it's 38 degrees.
 Isn't there time for one more story?